PowerGenome/PowerGenome/wiki/settings.md

 If a user knows of unit retirements that are not listed in EIA 860 or 860m they can be listed under `additional_retirements`.

+#### Mapping existing and new technologies

+The parameter `eia_atb_tech_map` links existing EIA technology names with ATB (or user) names.
+It is used when calculating O&M costs, assigning fuels, and assigning fuel startup costs.
 ## New-build generators

 ### NREL ATB
 NREL's ATB serves as the primary data source for new-build generators.
 The ATB data year is specified using `atb_data_year`.
 ATB has both "Market" and "R&D" financial cases -- specify which one to select with `atb_financial_case`.
-To calculate annuities from the ATB capex and weighted costs of capital (WACC), specify the capital recover period lenght using `atb_cap_recovery_years` and `alt_atb_cap_recovery_years`.
+The "Market" financial case will generally give higher weighted average cost of capital (WACC) values.
+To calculate annuities from the ATB capex and WACC, specify the capital recover period length using `atb_cap_recovery_years` and `alt_atb_cap_recovery_years`.

 Users should select the ATB resources for their model using `atb_new_gen`.
 Note that ATB resources have the format <technology>, <tech_detail>, <cost_case> (e.g. NaturalGas, CCAvgCF, Moderate).
 The items in `atb_new_gen` are a list of these three elements plus the size (MW) of a single plant.